Media Arts & Game Development

 The Media Arts and Game Development curriculum represents a unique and valuable opportunity for students to acquire both a four year liberal arts degree and an in-depth technical education that will prepare them for media work in the real world.
 After developing a broad base of general skills, students will choose one of our three degree emphasis to develop their professional skills and explore their personal interests.

-The Core: All students will follow a common core consisting of seven classes.
-The goal of these courses is to goal is to ensure that students have a solid theoretical and technical foundation.
-Students must complete the first five courses before moving into their desired "thread."
+The Core: All students share a common core of seven classes, which ensure that students have a solid theoretical and technical foundation for upper-division work.
+Students complete most of the first five courses before moving into their desired "thread."

-Threads: After completing the first five core classes, student split into three threads, Communication/Gaming, Technology, or Media Arts.
-The curriculum inside these threads is set up to have a minimum of required classes to allow students as much freedom as possible to create an individualized structure that meets her/his ambitions and goals.
-As digital media converges and intersects, we want our students to be comfortable juggling platforms, software and content produced in any medium to produce effective, compelling and attractive interactive media.
+Threads: After completing the majority of the core classes, student split into three threads, Communication/Gaming, Technology, or Media Arts.
+The curriculum inside these threads is set up to have a minimum of required classes to allow students as much freedom as possible to create an individualized structure that meets their ambitions and goals.
+As digital media converges and intersects, we want our students to be comfortable juggling platforms, software and content produced in any medium to produce effective, compelling, and attractive interactive media.